vincelee888/docs/docs/editing.md

 > Tip: The suggestions widget supports CamelCase filtering meaning you can type the letters which are upper cased in a method name to limit the suggestions.
 For example, "cra" will quickly bring up "createApplication".

 Additionally, Ionide provides autocompletion for symbols not defined in currently opened modules and namespaces.
-If you accept such complition with `Tab` or `Enter` it will automatically insert appropriate `open` statement.
-This behaviour is controlled by `FSharp.externalAutocomplete` setting (default value is `true`).
+If you accept such completion with `Tab` or `Enter` it will automatically insert appropriate `open` statement.
+This behavior is controlled by `FSharp.externalAutocomplete` setting (default value is `true`).

 ---